Tamschi/pebble-sys/README.md

 [`pebble-skip`]: https://github.com/Tamschi/pebble-skip

+The Pebble SDK isn't automatically included, but you can build a statically linked library and the use the official toolchain to link and package the watch app.
+[See here for an example.]

+[See here for an example.]: https://github.com/Tamschi/pebble-test

 This crate is still heavily work in progress, so expect frequent breaking changes and missing functionality before 0.1.
 If you'd like me to prioritise a specific API, please [file a feature request on GitHub].

 [file a feature request on GitHub]: https://github.com/Tamschi/pebble-sys/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=